 How Much You Should Pay for the Stock?

 Once you determine the intrinsic value of the stock, you need to establish what you are willing to pay for the stock.
-Quite a bit of this depends on your judgment of the risk in the stock as you evaluate the stocks to buy in your shortlist, and how comfortable you are with your analysis.
+Quite a bit of this depends on your judgment of the risk in the stock as you evaluate the best stocks to buy in your shortlist, and how comfortable you are with your analysis.
 It pays to be realistic and conservative at this point.
 If there are aspects of the stock that are risky, than make sure your intrinsic value calculation leans conservative.
 For example, if you feel that the company may capture 20%-40% of the market share in 2 years, you may want to use the 20% for your analysis.

 For example, if you feel quite confident in your analysis, you may be willing to buy the stock at any price below your estimate of the intrinsic value.
 However, it is very possible that despite all your thoroughness, there are a few things you may have missed or perhaps future will not turn out as you expect it to be.
 A Margin of Safety provides insurance against these risks and should always be applied to the intrinsic value to arrive at a price that you should be willing to pay up to.